 FOR IMMEDIATE RELEASE.
-Philadelphia, Pa. – November 3, 2020.
-Esperanza has been awarded a $1 million grant over five years from the Lilly Endowment to implement the Esperanza Thriving Congregations program, which will help to reinvigorate approximately 20 Latino churches across the Greater Philadelphia area.
+Philadelphia, Pa.
+Esperanza has been awarded a $1 million grant from the Lilly Endowment to implement the Esperanza Thriving Congregations program, which will help to reinvigorate approximately 20 Latino churches across the Greater Philadelphia area.

-These Our local congregations are navigating several key shifts: gentrification of traditionally Latino areas in the Greater Philadelphia Region, and the impact on their ministry relationship to those physical neighborhoods; whether to identify as a Latino or multi-ethnic congregation, and how these decisions impact engagement of congregants and/or the unchurched across generations; and the impact of technology.
-This is increasingly important given the current COVID19 situation pandemic, upon of which how community and relationship are defined.
-The program will begin with an assessment process to reflect upon the cultural shifts, neighborhood demographics, needs and relational assets; and an internal assessment of the giftings and callings of leadership and church members.
+These local congregations are navigating several key shifts: gentrification of traditionally Latino areas in the Greater Philadelphia Region, and the impact on their ministry relationship to those physical neighborhoods; whether to identify as a Latino or multi-ethnic congregation, and how these decisions affect engagement of congregants and/or the unchurched across generations; and the impact of technology.
+This is increasingly important given the current COVID-19 pandemic The program will begin with an assessment process to reflect upon the cultural shifts, neighborhood demographics, needs and relational assets; and an internal assessment of the giftings and callings of leadership and church members.
 With these missional declarations, congregations will be reinvigorated, enhance their current ministry components and possibly birth ministry programs and outreach that which represents the “hands and feet” activities of their articulated mission and will receive funds to bring those components to life.

-Esperanza anticipates working with approximately twenty (20) churches across two cohorts over the life of the grant period.
-Esperanza will evaluate and assess feedback from participating congregations, contributing to the body of knowledge available to the Lilly Foundation and communities of faith about the growing, changing, and emergent Latino church.
+Esperanza anticipates working with approximately 20 churches across two cohorts during the five-year grant period.
+Esperanza will evaluate and assess feedback from participating congregations, contributing to Lilly Endowment the lessons we learn and share with communities of faith about the growing, changing, and emergent Latino church.
 Mentorship and relationship will serve as tools for ongoing sustainability of the program and amplify its impact long-term.
 The proposed project is consistent with Esperanza’s own work to forge an opportunity community in the heart of North Philadelphia – a place where all aspire to live and have spaces in which to engage in spiritual practice and community.
 We recognize that thriving congregations are a critical component of healthy communities and look forward to implementing this important initiative.

 For further details or interest in participating in this project, you may contact Rev. Rubén Ortiz at email@example.com.